 arbeit macht frei (English: ‘work makes freedom’)

-In Nazi racial policy, an ethnic group containing northern European or Nordic peoples with blonde or fair hair and blue eyes.
+In Nazi racial theory, Aryans were an ethnic group consisting of northern European or Nordic peoples with blonde or fair hair and blue eyes.

-A paragraph inserted into employment contracts that prevented non-Aryans from filling the position; was used in Germany during the 1800s but was particularly widespread between 1933 and 1945.
+A paragraph inserted into employment contracts that prevented non-Aryans from filling the position.
+They were used in Germany during the 1800s but were particularly widespread during Nazi rule from 1933.

-An ethnic Jewish group who settled in western Europe during the Middle Ages.
-By the 1930s Ashkenazi Jews made up more than nine-tenths of the world’s Jewish population.
+The Ashkenazi are an ethnic Jewish group who settled in western Europe during the Middle Ages.
+By the 1930s, Ashkenazi Jews made up more than nine-tenths of the world’s Jewish population.

-A baseless conspiracy that Jewish elders kidnapped, sacrificed and drank the blood of Christian children; prevalent in the Middle Ages but persisted in some regions in the early 20th century.
+The ‘blood libel’ is a baseless conspiracy that claims Jewish elders routinely kidnapped, sacrificed and drank the blood of Christian children.
+It was prevalent in the Middle Ages but persisted in some European regions in the early 20th century.

-The ideology of Russian communists who seized power there in 1917; a term for Russian Marxism.
+Bolshevism describes the ideology of Russian communists who seized power in that country in 1917.
 Many Anti-Semites, including the Nazis, attributed Bolshevism to the Jews, though links between the two are incidental.